mikaelvesavuori/cloud-developer-basics/02-vms-and-networking/README.md

 ## Workshop

 We are going to run a webserver in both the serverless/PAAS offering App Engine (using Standard and Flex modes) as well as in the IAAS offering Compute Engine.
-We will end with a brief exercise in configuring a basic setup with public and private networks.
+We will end with a brief exercise in configuring a basic setup with a public and a private instance.

 ### Step 1: Clone the `node-simple-webserver` repo